 To get there from the Central Coast of California (US101) from Ventura, take Hwy.
 33 east to the Lockwood Valley Rd, from Santa Maria take Hwy.
 166 east to Hwy.
 33, turn south (right) and proceed to the Lockwood Valley Rd.
 Go east on the Lockwood Valley Rd (left) to the Chuchupate Ranger station (about 26 miles).
 Go Back west on the Lockwood Valley Rd to the Lockwood Creek Trail turnoff to the south (left).
 Proceed to the Lockwood trail staging area.

-Overall, Miller Jeep Trail is the 7th most popular OHV & 4WD Jeep Trail of all 102 OHV Driving in California.
+Overall, Miller Jeep Trail is the 6th most popular OHV & 4wd jeep trail of all 102 OHV routes in California.